Focused On Positive Impact: Ricola Becomes A B Corporation

-(MENAFN- Pressat) Laufen, 04.03.2024 – Marking an important milestone on its sustainability journey, Ricola is now a certified B CorporationTM.
+(MENAFN- Media OutReach Newswire) LAUFEN, SWITZERLAND - Newsaktuell - 4 March 2024 – Marking an important milestone on its sustainability journey, Ricola is now a certified B CorporationTM.
 This step reflects Ricola's long-standing commitment to environmental stewardship and social responsibility, in line with its values as a family-owned enterprise.

 As B Corporation, Ricola has been verified as meeting non-profit organization B Lab's high standards in the areas of social and environmental impact, legal commitment to responsible company practices and public transparency.